charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 The experiment intended for experimentation and then throwing away…

+> In most projects, the first system built is barely usable… Hence plan to throw one away; you will, anyhow.

+Fred Brooks, The Mythical Man-Month (https://en.wikipedia.org/wiki/The_Mythical_Man-Month)

 I'm working on a couple of apps which need to be able to tokenise, parse and evaluate Excel-type formulas/expressions.

 So this was my first pass at the problem.
 Hence there's plenty that will likely change, and plenty of TODOs scattered everywhere…